 After a few years, some cool looking pink or red flowers may appear.
 These flowers will produce hundreds of seeds when pollinated.
 Spiral Aloe usually flowers in spring and early summer.

-Take these seeds, and put it in a container filled with well-draining soil.
+Take these seeds, and put them in a container filled with well-draining soil.

 If you live in a hot environment, then place the pot outside, where its bed temperature will be hot.
 Otherwise, set it indoors, with the addition of bottom heat of some kind.
 Keep the medium moderately moist either way in bright light and where temperatures are ideally 75°F (23°C).